Ryo-N7/Ryo-N7.github.io/_posts/2021-07-26-jleague-2021-midseason-review.md

 a big leap from standing and running starts.
 Kikuchi frequently pushes up and prevent players from turning forwards as he is very aggressive in following forwards who drop deep, even into their own half.
-He isn’t very fast, so when forced to cover out wide for full backs can get beaten for pace easily by a winger 1 v 1, especially if he can’t trap them against the sideline.
+He isn’t very fast, so when forced to cover out wide for full backs he can get beaten for pace easily by a winger 1 v 1, especially if he can’t trap them against the sideline.
 He is much better in 1 v 1 situations where the opponent hasn’t built up a lot of speed yet and uses his big body to